 '''

 modify

 add values

-myAccessPoint dsal-access-point
+myAccessPoint dsa1-access-point

+.

 '''

 Peer or superior knowledge

 First level DSAs

 If the DSA holds any naming context that begins immediately below the DIT root, it is a first-level DSA.
 As such, it must hold a set of specific subordinate references to all immediate subordinates of the DIT root entry held in other DSAs.